JamesAndersonIII/DisneyWorld-Website/README.md

 - Create a Project
 - Create issues and assign
 - Pull requests should be approved / reviewed by team member

+## Back to the Future
+Below are some improvements that could be done (without infringing on Disney) if I were to come back to this is the future:
+- Add backend so signup/login features work
+- Create local storage so cart can remain when page refreshes
+- Have 'Add to Cart' buttons actuallyy add to cart vs redirecting to cart page